cyllab/ccinput/CONTRIBUTING.md

 	    return standardize_xyz(lines) # Return the standardized XYZ

-Lastly, please provide at least some tests with your pull request.
+Lastly, **please provide at least some tests with your pull request**.
 If you add a feature, the tests should be enough to verify that the feature works in its most common use cases.
 If your pull request fixes a bug, provide enough tests to verify that the bug is no longer present after your fix.
 This ensures that working features keep working and that dead bugs stay dead.

 If you are unsure if you have enough tests, you can send a pull request and we will look over it.
 Any subsequent commits you make to the branch will update the pull request automatically.